vikingdata/articles/databases/mysql/MySQL_memory.md

 I guess if swap is heavily used, use the summary table by event_name to see what is eating up the memory.

 * * *
-<a name=is></a>Show innodb status
+<a name=si></a>Show innodb status
 -----

-output of memory sections of "show enging innodb status".
+output of memory sections of "show engine innodb status".
 ```
 ----------------------
 BUFFER POOL AND MEMORY